lucas-campbell/config_files/README.md

 ## Installing in new environment
 - clone repo into ~/.vim/
-- run this to create symbloc link, then clone plugins from their respective repos:
+- run this to create symbloc link and clone plugins from their respective repos:
 ```
 ln -s ~/.vim/vimrc ~/.vimrc
 cd ~/.vim